QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 ...     print(" " * int(40.0 + 0.25 * nsg.get_sample()) + "*")
 ...     time.sleep(0.01)

-Feel free to experiment a bit with the NoisySineGenerator constants and other methods, of which you can read about by executing the ``help(nsg)``.
+Feel free to experiment a bit with the NoisySineGenerator properties and other methods, of which you can read about by executing the ``help(nsg)``.

 Also, if you want, have a look at the source code of ``qmi.instruments.dummy.noisy_sine_generator``.
 This should convince you that implementing device drivers for QMI instruments is pretty straightforward.